 In Vue.js, a directive is a special attribute added to an HTML element to apply specific behavior.

-That is, they are attributes that we will use in our HTML, but they are not standard HTML.
+That is, they are attributes we will use in our HTML, but they are not standard HTML.
 Instead, Vue.js will use these attributes to do “its magic”.

 They are a way to extend the behavior of HTML elements and allow us to manipulate the DOM declaratively.

-Built-in directives in Vue.js
+Built-in Directives in Vue.js

 Vue.js includes several built-in directives that cover most common needs in application development.

-, followed by the directive name.
+These directives always start with the prefix v-, followed by the directive name.
 These are the ones we will use most of the time.

-, are used so frequently that they even have a shorter alias.
+We will see that two of them, v-bind and v-on, are used so frequently that they even have a shorter alias.

 Data Binding

-Name | Description |
+| Name | Description |

 v-bind | Dynamically binds HTML attributes or component properties. |